 I set myself a challenge: could I reverse engineer the entire process of writing the literature review, thereby saving frustration–and maybe even whole projects?

-I tested these tools as I shared them in workshops and thesis intensives, revising them over years of feedback.
 I was astonished to see how hungry students were for information and support about the literature review specifically.
 In fact, the first time I gave a workshop on writing literature reviews, so many students showed up that the university quickly had to move us from a conference room to a lecture hall.
 To this day, the literature review workshop remains my most-requested campus talk.
 Year after year I get the pleasure of seeing that specific instruction about the literature review process improves the quality of student work and supports equity for students from a wide range of academic backgrounds.